swisscatplus/lab_doc.github.io/docs/Synthesis/Automation Tools/index.md

 ---

-## GDU-V / GDU-L – Volumetric & Liquid Dosing
+## GDU-V – Volumetric & Liquid Dosing

 **Principle:**
 Volumetric displacement (syringe/piston).
 Optional balance feedback can be used to correct for density or temperature effects when needed.